 - feel less depressed about their health problems than people with a low level of self-compassion.

-- deal with stress more effectively and experience less stress-induced inflammation
+- deal with stress more effectively

 - experience less burnout, stress and vicarious trauma as caregivers and front line workers.

 Self-compassion is a skill and a resource.
 Anyone can learn.

 Join us for our next scheduled Mindful Self-Compassion Skills Training program

 Victoria Pawlowski, RD., M.Ed., RCC